Nickels & Noses By Milburn

 is to be a planter or a waterer.
 It is God’s business to add to His church.

-to His church, so they help Him out a bit.
-The result is Ishmaelites in our
+add to His church, so they help Him out a bit.
+The result is Ishmaelites

 not take this truth too far.
 God does not make seed germinate and grow unless

-the means of grace.
-Some today are afraid to preach to sinners lest they get
+of the means of grace.
+Some today are afraid to preach to sinners lest they

-and noses.
-They are afraid if someone is saved that their friends will think
+nickels and noses.
+They are afraid if someone is saved that their friends

-they have embraced Arminianism!
-To these do-nothing preachers and churches
+will think they have embraced Arminianism!
+To these do-nothing preachers

-I would point out that where there is faithful sowing and watering God gives
+and churches I would point out that where there is faithful sowing and watering

-the increase.
+God gives the increase.
 The Lord does add the saved to His church.
-The Lord does not
+The Lord